07 Nov How are Solar Panels made? Steps & Production Assembly..

 Solar power technology is not a recent development; in fact, it dates back to the mid-1800s to the industrial revolution when solar energy plants were developed to heat water that created steam to drive machinery.
 Continue reading below for a brief solar panel history.

 Solar panel history

 In 1839 Alexandre Edmond Becquerel discovered the photovoltaic effect which explains how electricity can be generated from sunlight.
 He claimed that “shining light on an electrode submerged in a conductive solution would create an electric current.”
-However, even after much research and development subsequent to the discovery, photovoltaic power continued to be very inefficient and solar cells were used mainly for the purposes of measuring light.
+However, even after much research and development after the discovery, photovoltaic power continued to be very inefficient, and solar cells were used mainly to measure light.

 Over 100 years later, in 1941, Russell Ohl invented the solar cell, shortly after the invention of the transistor.

 Light (photons) striking certain compounds, in particular, metals, causes the surface of the material to emit electrons.
 Light striking other compounds causes the material to accept electrons.
 It is the combination of these two compounds that can be made use of to cause electrons to flow through a conductor, and thereby create electricity.
 This phenomenon is called the photoelectric effect.
 Photovoltaic (or PV) means sunlight converted into a flow of electrons (electricity).

 Solar power is a rapidly developing energy source in Australia and around the world.
 The potential for using the sun to directly supply our power needs is huge.

 Solar panels can generate electricity without any waste or pollution, or dependence on the Earth’s natural resources once they are constructed.
 They have no moving parts so modules are very reliable and have a long lifespan.
 Solar panels are relatively easy to install and are very low maintenance.

 A useful characteristic of solar photovoltaic power generation is that it can be installed on any scale as opposed to conventional forms of power generation that require large scale plant and maintenance.